awadYehya/JSON-API/JavaScript-Examples/README.md

 1. On Windows, using ctrl+c to kill napi-server-net.exe will cause it to hang.
 Instead, close the command prompt it was run from.
 Prepending `start` when initially running will make this less cumbersome.

-1. On occasion, the the JSON API process will start using a lot of CPU (100% of one core).
+1. On occasion, the JSON API process will start using a lot of CPU (100% of one core).
 This is a bug.
 The JSON API is still working so you might not notice this happening.
 If it happens you should restart the napi-server at your convenience.

 1. The JSON API process may not be able to communicate with a Nymi Band after it has been unclasped and reauthenticated.
 This applies to both physical Nymi Bands and the Nymulator.
 If this happens the JSON API process should be restarted.